Nigeria's president orders full scale offensive on Boko Haram

 Since the day of the girls' abduction, Boko Haram have killed at least 500 civilians, according to a Reuters count.

-"With the support of Nigerians, our neighbours and the international community, we will reinforce our defence, free our girls and rid Nigeria of terrorists," Jonathan said.
+"With the support of Nigerians, our neighbors and the international community, we will reinforce our defense, free our girls and rid Nigeria of terrorists," Jonathan said.

 "I share the deep pain and anxiety of their parents."